reddustbuchi/ee.ylss/README.md

 <br>

 ## Usage information
-* Any another valid ini-file may be specified as an argument:
+* Ini-file may be specified as an argument:
 ```
 "c:\path\to\ee.ydv.exe" "c:\path\to\optional\file.ini"
 ```